 - If you are collecting your BRP from us, you will need to book an appointment for this (you will complete Visa Registration at the same time).
-We will send you the link to the booking system after we receive your BRP).
+We will send you the link to the booking system after we receive your BRP.

 - If you have immigration permission in a non-student category, please bring your passport/travel document and your BRP or other immigration status document.
 If you are not sure what to bring as proof of your immigration status, please email us.